zainHaseeb/mslearn-dp100/instructions/15-detect-unfairness.md

 ## Clean-up

 If you're finished working with Azure Machine Learning for now, in Azure Machine Learning studio, on the **Compute** page, on the **Compute Instances** tab, select your compute instance and click **Stop** to shut it down.
 Otherwise, leave it running for the next lab.

+> **Note**: Stopping your compute ensures your subscription won't be charged for compute resources.
+You will however be charged a small amount for data storage as long as the Azure Machine Learning workspace exists in your subscription.
+If you have finished exploring Azure Machine Learning, you can delete the Azure Machine Learning workspace and associated resources.
+However, if you plan to complete any other labs in this series, you will need to repeat the *[Create an Azure Machine Learning Workspace](01-create-a-workspace.md)* exercise to create the workspace and prepare the environment first.